-A high speed centrifuge is a type of separator which is used on ship to remove contamination from liquids such as fuel and lube oils.
+A high-speed centrifuge is a type of separator which is used on a ship to remove contamination from liquids such as fuel and lube oils.
 It is imperative to carry out this treatment in order to remove solid impurities and water before they are supplied to the marine engine.
-Thus, the task of centrifuge is to remove solid contamination from liquid and to remove undesirable liquid (water) from useful liquids (fuel).
+Thus, the task of the centrifuge is to remove solid contamination from liquid and to remove undesirable liquid (water) from useful liquids (fuel).

 Principle of Working

 The separation principle of high-speed centrifuge depends on the difference in the specific gravity of two different liquids.
 To understand, let’s take a settling tank where fuel is stored and because of the difference in the gravity of water and fuel (water is heavier) the water gets collected at the bottom part of the due to the effect of gravity.